ExaChem/exachem/docs/user_guide/basic_options.rst

 :file_prefix: A string indicating the prefix for the name of the workspace folder where the results of a run are stored.
    It also forms the prefix for the files written to the workspace folder.
 The *default prefix* is the name of the input file without the *.json* extension.

-:output_dir: A string indicating the path to the directory where the where the results of a run are stored.
+:output_dir: A string indicating the path to an existing directory where the where the results of a run are stored.
 If not provided, the default is the current working directory.

 .. _Basis: